JSGS867/hello-world-1/README.md

 # hello-world
-i am working on the git hub lab
+i am working on the Github lab